rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/VirtualAssistant/VirtualAssistant.md

 ### Using custom actions

-You can add custom actions to your assistant
+Custom actions can be added to the assistant body using the `actions` property.

 ```js file="./VirtualAssistantWithActions.tsx"